 Developing Personas To Target Your Commercial

 The relationship between advertisers and consumers can be like this.
 Advertisers think they know their audience, but their knowledge is only superficial.
-So when it comes to promoting products and successfully making a sale – through commercials for instance – the effort falls short of the target.
+So when it comes to creating commercials to promote products, the effort falls short of the target.
 And the advertiser is left to wonder why.

 Creating A Persona

 To create an effective persona, you have to think like a psychologist and learn what motivates a person to buy.
-Most ad agencies have forms that help compile this information that include questions such as:
+Most ad agencies have forms that help compile this information.
+They might include questions such as:

-- How old is the prospect, or what generational group (Gen X, Millennial…) does he or she belong to?
+- How old is the prospect, or what generational group (Gen X, millennial, boomer) does he or she belong to?

 - Is the prospect a high school graduate?
 Did he or she attend college?
 If so, where?

-- How much expendable income does the prospect have?
+- How much discretionary income does the prospect have?

 - What kind of car does he or she drive?